Digital Foreman showing a weather documentation workflow with NOAA weather context

 • Humidity above 85% can lead to poor adhesion.

-Digital Foreman automatically documents weather conditions and enforces manufacturer requirements so crews do not lose claims over undocumented conditions.
+Digital Foreman helps field teams save weather conditions and review manufacturer requirements so claims are not left with undocumented conditions.

-Field reports and safety incidents can include timestamped weather snapshots that cannot be edited after the fact.
+Field reports and safety incidents can include timestamped weather snapshots tied to jobsite evidence.

-The system knows configured temperature requirements for asphalt, modified bitumen, TPO, concrete, paint, and more, then alerts crews when conditions drift out of range.
+Configured temperature requirements for asphalt, modified bitumen, TPO, concrete, paint, and more can prompt crews to review conditions before work proceeds.

-Weather documentation can be retained for long-lived claim defense so teams can answer warranty questions years after installation.
+Weather documentation can stay available under configured retention so teams can answer warranty questions after installation.

 NOAA weather logging requires local data availability and features may vary by region.
 Weather documentation is designed to support warranty claims, but admissibility depends on the specific legal requirements in a given case.

-Do not be the next contractor who loses a claim because the crew cannot prove the weather window.
-See the workflow in a live demo.
+Do not leave the next warranty review without a clear weather record.
+See the documentation workflow in a live demo.